 - For at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which the grant was received

 If a student does not complete the service obligation, all TEACH Grant funds received will be converted to a Federal Direct Unsubsidized Loan which must be repaid to the U.S. Department of Education, with interest charged from the date the TEACH Grant was disbursed.
-This grant can be cancelled at any time by contacting the Office of Student Financial Aid.
+If your previous TEACH Grant disbursements have been converted to a loan you may be eligible for reconsideration.

 60% of APSU teacher graduates are employed in Tennessee the first year after graduation.
 Many of the remaining students take jobs in other states, at DOE schools, and at international schools.